NBA Rumors: ‘Bleacher Report’ Thinks Cavaliers Should Trade J.R. Smith Or Tristan Thompson

 Expect to see the Cavaliers gauge trade value on a few of their veteran players.
 As the article states, the team needs to be opening up minutes for young players.

-Neither Smith or Thompson is in the teams long-term plans and it’s time to search for a trade partner that would be interested in acquiring either one of them.
+Neither Smith nor Thompson is in the team’s long-term plans and it’s time to search for a trade partner that would be interested in acquiring either one of them.